-One important feature of the material of instantaneous action we outlined above is that has no memory, no soul, no reflection, no understanding.
+One important feature of the material of instantaneous action outlined above is that it has no memory, no soul, no reflection, no understanding.
 As such, matter-instants would remain a purely present mass of determinate actions and reactions if it were not for the operation of something non-material and non-instantaneous.
 Organic life introduces an ‘interval’ between actions and reactions which would otherwise be instantaneous.
 When a ‘gap’ is introduced into matter, it is no longer purely instantaneous.
 This ‘gap’ is introduced by a fusion of matter.
 Fusion is an affirmation of similar instants; the similarity which is affirmed in the instants means that they are ‘fused’ together.
 Similarity does not involve physical or spatial fusion, but temporal fusion, consistent with the temporal nature of matter.
 There is a retention of instants which resemble one another and there is also an anticipation of similar instants which will occur in the future (Difference and Repetition 81).
 Because there are now instants which are retained, there is no longer a purely present mass of actions, but a gap between the past action and the present action which is linked to it through resemblance.
 By retaining and expecting similar instants, there is both a fusion of matter across time into a lived present and a gap is formed between the past and the future.
 As Deleuze puts it, fusion is a “primary vital sensibility”, in which the “lived present” “constitutes a past and a future in time” (73).
 Such a fusion does not ‘split’ time into a preserved past and a passage to the future; rather, it holds time together, it joins time into a smooth succession of moments which are all similar.
 For the dimensions of time to be split apart, non-organic life is required, because this life goes beyond the basic organic temporal dimensions of past and future.
 The affirmation of the similarity of some instants means that there are also distances between actions which are not similar to one another.

 In order to see, later, how non-organic life goes beyond mere retention and expectation, we must first note that retentive and anticipatory fusion is constitutive of the organism.
 First, we must ask in more detail about how the organism preserves the past, and in the process we will see how the past is transformed rather than merely preserved.
 A part of the action an organism receives from the outside is usually absorbed (Cinema 1 65).
 This absorption of actions from outside the organism is how the organism gives itself a present in which a past is retained: in order to ‘fill ourselves’ with an “image of ourselves”, we must contemplate and absorb something other than ourselves.
 Deleuze writes, for example, that wheat is a contraction of “the earth and humidity” that it has absorbed in the past, and that “the lily of the field” by its existence alone “sings the glory of the heavens, the goddesses and gods” which are outside of it (Difference and Repetition 75).
 When the organism draws something from the things outside of it, it also makes a difference to those things: the contemplation of the outside goes beyond the sum total of the parts.
 The grain of wheat is nothing but humidity and earth, but there is also a transformation of the elements it fuses.
 This transformation is not an active choice by the organism; it is an event which occurs through the hesitation of the organism.